lacysw/blog/src/pages/about-me.md

 > *How can I contact you?*

 Do you have feedback on an article I have published here?
 Would you like to work on a project together?
 Simply want to chat?
-Thank you for your time — you may reach me for any reason via [Email](mailto:contact@swlacy.com?subject=Hello!) (preferred) or connect over [LinkedIn](https://www.linkedin.com/in/lacysw/).
+Thank you for your time — you may reach out to me for any reason via [Email](mailto:contact@swlacy.com?subject=Hello!) (preferred) or connect over [LinkedIn](https://www.linkedin.com/in/lacysw/).